YTL Corporation

-YTL Corporation Berhad is a Malaysian multinational corporation involved predominantly in the construction of infrastructure which was founded by Yeoh Tiong Lay in 1955.
-It developed into a large conglomerate with presence on the Bursa Malaysia (Kuala Lumpur stock exchange), the FTSE Bursa Malaysia KLCI, a principal benchmark index of thirty companies, the MSCI Malaysia Index and on the Prime Market Foreign Stocks Segment of the Tokyo Stock Exchange, where, in 1996, it became the first non-Japanese Asian company to be listed.
+YTL Corporation (full name YTL Corporation Berhad) is a Malaysian multinational company focused on building infrastructure, primarily power generation, water, and sewerage services.
+Founded by Yeoh Tiong Lay in 1955 it is listed on the Bursa Malaysia (Kuala Lumpur Stock Exchange), the FTSE Bursa Malaysia KLCI, the MSCI Malaysia Index, and the Prime Market Foreign Stocks Segment of the Tokyo Stock Exchange, where it made history in 1996 as the first non-Japanese Asian company to be listed there.

+In June 2024 YTL's total financial capital was approximately RM100 billion.

 Subsidiaries

-In June 2024, YTL's total financial capital was approximately RM100 billion.
-YTL Corp also has interest in Starhill Global REIT, a Singapore-listed entity that owns prime retail assets in Singapore, Malaysia, Japan, China, and Australia.

-YTL operates through its subsidiaries in various sectors but predominantly in major infrastructure for power generation and water and sewerage services.
-Other activities include cement manufacturing, property development, hotel and resort management, telecommunications, digital banking, data centers and cloud computing, artificial intelligence and education.
+YTL operates in various sectors through its subsidiaries, predominantly in building major infrastructure for power generation, water, and sewerage services.
+Other activities include cement manufacturing, property development, hotel and resort management, telecommunications, digital banking, data centres and cloud computing, artificial intelligence, and education.
 Utilities constitute the largest portion of the company's revenue at 71%, followed by cement manufacturing at 16%, construction and hotel operations each at 4%, with the remaining revenue distributed among other sectors.
+In June 2024 YTL's total financial capital was approximately RM100 billion.